afstarke/tidalCulvert_datasheet/spreadSheet_workthrough.md

 -   **VERY IMPORTANT** work only in the 'extractedKey\_WORKING' file.
 The other file will/can be overwritten.

--   Once this new master lookup/key is build here's the game plan.
+-   Once this new master look-up/key is build here's the game plan.
--   Create lookup in R using key-value pairs built from the extractedKey file
+-   Create look-up in R using key-value pairs built from the extractedKey file
--   within this lookup retain the 'expected keys' in a colum to act as an error catcher on data extractions later.
+-   within this look-up retain the 'expected keys' in a column to act as an error catcher on data extractions later.
--   Need to extract lookup tables in Lookup tab to form joins to link data value with data description (7 = Riprap under the Wingwall Materials dropdown.)
+-   Need to extract look-up tables in Lookup tab to form joins to link data value with data description (7 = Riprap under the Wingwall Materials dropdown.)

 ``` r
 # Helper function to look up values in a cell of interest.